WHAT IS METHAMPHETAMINE CONTAMINATION?

 • Burns, unusual stains, yellowed walls and rust in strange places such as on window fittings or door handles

 • General unwellness in the household – particularly children, the elderly and those with compromised immune systems.
-Symptoms include respiratory distress, fatigue, headaches, nose and throat irritation.
+Symptoms include respiratory distress, skin irritation, fatigue, headaches and dizziness, nose and throat irritation.

 Jim’s Building Inspections New Zealand will inspect and remove samples – in the form of swab testing – from the contaminated property in accordance with NZS8510:2017 National Testing Standard.

 The test can single out contaminated areas and pinpoint any furnishings or materials too contaminated to be cleaned.
-This is a non-invasive process and samples sent to an IANZ accredited laboratory.
-Lab results are generally available within 48 hours of receipt of the samples for testing.
+This is a non-invasive process and swab samples are sent to an IANZ accredited laboratory.
+After laboratory analysis, the results are generally available within 48 hours of receipt of the samples for testing.

-Following the results, your Jim’s Building Inspector will issue you a simple, jargon-free report of the inspection and the opportunity to discuss findings over the phone.
-You are more than welcome to be present at the inspection as well if you would like.
+Following the results, a Jim’s Building Inspector will issue you a simple, jargon-free report of the inspection and the opportunity to discuss findings over the phone.
+You are more than welcome to be present at the meth inspections as well if you would like.

 The building inspection report will include the results of the methamphetamine sampling together with detailed photos of the contaminated areas.

 Jim’s Building Inspectors are qualified building professionals and will offer sound advice on the best way to navigate through the remediation of your property.
-Jim’s Building Inspections can recommend methamphetamine removalists if this work is required.
+We can recommend methamphetamine removalists if this work is required.